 Bed bugs are nocturnal so naturally, they operate at night, when it is dark, rather than having a particular aversion to light.
 Some experts suggest that bed bug eyes are sensitive to light which might explain why they prefer to stay hidden away in the dark.
 Their eyes pick up on heat signatures of warm-blooded animals so this would be more useful and pronounced in the dark.
 The bed bug is able to ‘see’ better in the dark.

 This isn’t to say that the pests won’t come out into the light.
 Bed bugs prioritize a blood meal over comfort and will come out to feed even with your lights on.
 As people who work night shifts may have noticed, bed bugs will also change their schedule to match that of their host.
 They will come out to feed during the day if that is when the host sleeps.
+However bed bugs can be mistaken by fleas and you need to know fleas in bed signs to distinguish both insects.

 What Attracts Bed Bugs